Majin-Kilane/Active-Directory/README.md

 4. Click **OK**.

 ### Step 4: Configure NAT Network for Internet Access
 By default, VirtualBox uses NAT for internet access.
-This allows the VM to access the internet but isolates it from other machines on the host network.
+This allows the DC to access the internet.

 1. Select the Windows Server 2022 VM to configure NAT and click Settings.
 2. In the Settings **window**, go to the **Network** tab.